Financial-Times/dotcom-page-kit/packages/anvil-ui-ft-footer/README.md

 ## Navigation data

 The props object passed to the footer component must have a `data` property.
-The [dotcom-server-navigation] package or its middleware, [anvil-middleware-ft-navigation], can be used to make data from the [navigation API] available on `response.locals.navigation`.
+The [dotcom-server-navigation] package or its middleware, [dotcom-middleware-navigation], can be used to make data from the [navigation API] available on `response.locals.navigation`.

 ## Storybook